 With so many podcasts available, I do set a couple of rules.
-On a great day, my morning commute is only 20-30 minutes, so I generally cap then at 30 minutes.
-There have been a couple that I’m dumped because the person’s voice didn’t work for me.
+On a great day, my morning commute is only 20-30 minutes, so I generally cap podcasts at 30 minutes.
+There have been a couple that I’ve dumped because the person’s voice didn’t work for me.
 I know that sounds harsh, but some people have voices that are gorgeously smooth, and then my attention wanders.
 Yeah, those are the main rules.

 So what podcasts do I listen to?

 Each week Tema Frank interviews people about producing great customer service and why it’s required business.
 Each episode is 30-40 minutes.
 A recent favorite was her interview with Mari Anne Vanella of the Vanella Group had me wanting to hug them both for their suggestions of how to improve cold calling and the sales process.
 It’s enjoyable and informative.

 SMACTalk is social, mobile, analytics and Cloud from the fast-taking Brian Fanzo and Daniel Newman.
 They live and breath technology, and are incredibly real about how it needs to make life easier.
 Occasionally it gets a bit more enterprise and cloud than I’m interested in, so I do sometimes skip episodes.
 Episodes are recorded live and on the iTunes feed early the following week.
 I was going to write that they are closer to an hour, but so well presented you don’t notice the length.
 However, I checked and they are 29-39 minutes.
 Maybe it’s because they talk so fast it’s an hour worth of content?